-Seeing this for the first time gave me a jaw-dropping moment for a couple of reasons.
+Seeing this for the first time made my jaw drop for a couple of reasons.

-- Where the hell was this when I was 14 and looking at confidence as anything other than this.
+- Where was this when I was 14 and wishing I was as popular and confident as my friends?

-- This is what most people are missing when they are thinking about sales.
+- This is what most people are missing when they think about sales.

 Most salespeople gain confidence over time if they do it long enough and see enough success.
-But how long does that take?
-What happens when there’s never enough success?
-Or what about when you’re brand new and haven’t had time to cross those imaginary lines yet?
+But how long does that take, and what’s “enough success?”
+What about when you’re brand new and haven’t had time to cross those imaginary lines yet?

-The inexperienced or unsure salesperson probably all do these same things (I know I did):
+The inexperienced or unsure salesperson (my previous self included) all do these same things:

 - Try to pitch services to everyone who will listen

-- Feels crushed when people don’t want to talk with you
+- Feels crushed when people don’t want to talk to you

-Once you turn the corner though, these things go away almost naturally.
-You build a level of confidence that makes it so that you don’t have to “always be closing,” or chase people down begging for their business.
+Once you turn the corner, though, these things naturally go away.
+You build a level of confidence that makes it so that you don’t have to be pushy, chase people down to beg for their business, or avoid it altogether.

-When you’re a confident salesperson, that gives you so much more freedom in your role.
+Your confidence gives you so much more freedom in your sales role.

-This is like playing every hand in poker, both good and bad, and being mad when you’ve lost tons of money at the end of the night.
+It’s like playing every hand in poker, good and bad, and being mad when you’ve lost tons of money at the end of the night.

 You should’ve folded more hands.
-And you should’ve turned away more clients.
+And you could probably turn away more clients.

 When you’re confident about your ability to do your job well and close enough deals to hit your goals, you can prioritize the right things.

-A lot of unsure salespeople end up prioritizing the prospect and not their team.
-So they don’t qualify well and bring on bad clients, which ends up hurting everybody.
+Many unsure salespeople end up prioritizing the prospect, not their current clients or team.
+So they close unfit clients, which ends up hurting everybody.

 Newer entrepreneurs are particularly prone to this danger.
-It’s hard enough splitting your time between various roles and hiring the right people to fill the gaps.
-But because you’re trying to run a business that you’re hoping will flourish and grow, not taking on every client who’s willing is extremely difficult.
+It’s hard enough splitting your time between everything you need to do.
+But because you’re trying to run a growing business, it’s hard to say no to money—even if that money comes from somebody who will make your life harder.

-The confident salesperson or entrepreneur, however, will ask the right questions to make sure every prospect is a good fit before advancing the conversation.
-And that self-assuredness allows them to ask harder questions that more timid salespeople try to avoid because they don’t want to be seen as unlikeable.
+However, the confident salesperson or entrepreneur will ask the right questions to make sure every prospect is a good fit before advancing the conversation.
+And that self-assuredness allows them to ask more challenging questions that more timid salespeople try to avoid because they don’t want to be “unlikeable.”